yrzgithub/Repair-Brain/README.md

     * The clock will run accrodingly.

+  Note

-Note : Press space bar to play or pause the song.
+    * Press space bar to play or pause the song.
+    * Song will not play after you click on any entry.

   Future Plans